paulo-antunes-1/paulo-antunes-atmospheric-data/BurnedArea_PM25/README.md

 - FRP data from bdqueimadas from INPE
 - Brazilian spatial boundaries (states and municipalities)

-##  Note
+##  Author

-This analysis is part of a broader project investigating the relationship between biomass burning and air quality impacts in Brazil.
+This analysis was developed by **Paulo Antunes** as part of a broader project investigating the relationship between biomass burning and air quality impacts in Brazil.